 How can I support the development of the SHIIP BI solution?

 - There will be an opportunity for key stakeholders to support the development of the SHIIP BI solution through engagement in a needs assessment, as well as user acceptance testing and participation in a pilot.
 Phase 1 of the project includes the replacement of existing reports and dashboards in SHIIP.
 Phase 2 will allow for stakeholder engagement to identify needs and requirements for new reports, dashboards, and analytical access requirements to support business decisions and workflows.
-The phase 2 needs assessment and stakeholder engagement is scheduled to commence in 2018/19 Q3.
+The phase 2 needs assessment and stakeholder engagement has not yet been scheduled.

 How will the BI solution manage access to PHI?